Rofiat-Abdurrazaq/Telecommunication-Churn-Analysis/Telecom Churn Analysis Report.md

 -	Geographic data (cities, performance by location)

 ## **Tools Used**
-Power BI – For data cleaning, validation, modelling, normalization, interactive dashboard creation and visualization.
+- Power BI: Used for end-to-end data processing, including cleaning, transformation, data modeling, and the creation of interactive dashboards and visualizations.

 ## **Importing the Dataset**
-Data (“telecom customer churn and the telecom zip population” tables) were extracted from STC database in CSV format then imported into Power BI.
-Before loading the data was transformed in power query for cleaning, normalizing, then relationships were created between the customer details and zip code table and then loaded for interactive dashboard development.
+The "telecom customer churn" and "telecom zipcode population" tables were extracted as *.CSV* files from the STC database and imported into Power BI's Power Query Editor.
+The data was transformed and cleaned before being loaded into the data model, where relationships were established to enable interactive dashboard development.

 ## **Data Cleaning & Transformation**
--	Categorical Inputation (Non-Churned Customers): Null entries within the Churn Category with “Customers” since they had the status of stayed and joined which means they are still existing customers and Churn Reason columns were replaced with the descriptive value "N/A".
+-	Categorical Inputation (Non-Churned Customers): Null entries within the Churn Category were replaced with “Customers” since their status was *stayed and joined* which means they are still existing customers, and Churn Reason columns were replaced with the descriptive value *"N/A"*.
 This decision reflects the business logic that an empty value in these specific fields signifies the customer is still active.
+Some null values were found in other services columns that were replaced with *"unverified"* because they were a boolean response of *"yes or no"*.
--	Numerical Imputation (Zero Replacement): Null values in quantitative fields, such as “Avg monthly GB download”, were systematically replaced using the zero-inputation method.
+-	Numerical Imputation (Zero Replacement): Null values in quantitative fields, such as *Avg Monthly GB Download*, were replaced with 0.
--	Created calculated fields: Generated churn flags, tenure segments, and revenue categories
+-	Created calculated fields: Generated churn flags, tenure segments, and revenue categories.
--	Validated geographic data: Standardized city names and coordinated with zip code database
+-	Geographic Validation: Standardized city names and ensured proper coordination with the zip code database.

 ## **Data Modeling**
-Power BI Relationships: After data transformation and normalization, the data was modelled by joining the fact table (telecom customer churn) was joined with the dimension table (telecom_zip_population) on the zip code with a one-to -many relationship
+Power BI Relationships: Established a *one-to-many* relationship between the telecom_zipcode_population dimension table and the telecom_customer_churn fact table using the Zip Code field.

 DAX Measures:
--	Churn rate: Calculate the percentage of customers who churned
+-	Churn rate:  Calculates the percentage of customers who churned.
 -	Churn Revenue: Total amount of revenue lost due to churning
 -	Total Customers: Counts the total number of customers.
 -	Average revenue per user: Generates the average revenue for users